ndless-nspire/Ndless/Ndless-SDK/emu_resources/_ReadMe.txt

 7) Save the NAND (flash) image with the File > 'Save Flash As...' option of nspire_emu to a file named 'nand.img' in this directory.
-   The image will be loaded the next time you launch the emulator from the NdlessEditor (Tools > TI-Nspire emulator).
+   The image will be loaded the next time you launch the emulator
+   * On Windows from the NdlessEditor (Tools > TI-Nspire emulator)
+   * On Linux with nspire_emu/wrapper_nspire_emu.sh